ziac007/from_twitter_to_telegram/README.md

 You can schedule the script to run with something like using cron jobs, every 10 min for example.
 I run mine at every 5 min for my current bot.

-####If you have Lots of Tweets Already!:
-You may want to adjust the count of the get_timeline request for the first time the script runs.
-Other wise, it may continually post up to the last 200 messages!